 |Value||Interchange||Technology||Authorization Processing||Allowed Services||PIN Requirements|

 These service codes are intended to be the same across card brands.
-Whether you have a Mastercard, Visa, or one of the others, the definition of the service code should be the same.
-The same is true whether you are using a prepaid, debit, or credit card – they all use these same definitions.
+Whether you have a Mastercard, Visa, or another, the definition of the service code should be the same.
+This is true whether you are using a prepaid, debit, or credit card – all use these same definitions.